 There are many social business models.
 Some solve community-based and solve problems within.
 Others focus on covering a wider area and having a far-reaching impact.
 Regardless, they take risks and introduce initiatives to bring about positive change in society.

-Social enterprise is getting more and more popular these days.
+Social enterprise is becoming increasingly popular.
 Various social and environmental issues encourage higher awareness.
-In addition, widely adopted ethical practices also open up wider opportunities for social entrepreneurship.
+In addition, widely adopted ethical practices open up wider opportunities for social entrepreneurship.
 For example, many companies practice social responsibility.
 Investors also began to introduce Environmental, Social, and Governance (ESG) investing.
 It all then opens our eyes.

 In the conventional view, we focus too much on “profit” and often ignore “people” and “planet.”
 In fact, “profit” is an inseparable part of the “people” and “planet” aspects, as the triple bottom line concept emphasizes.
 For example, to generate “profit,” we need “people” and “planet.”
 So, without the other two aspects, there is no sustainable profit.

-The main difference between entrepreneurs and social entrepreneurs is how they give weight to three goals: profit, society, and the environment.
-Traditional entrepreneurship emphasizes maximizing profit by selling goods and services to satisfy consumer needs.
-Thus, they are trying to make as much money as possible.
+The main difference between entrepreneurs and social entrepreneurs is how they prioritize three goals: profit, society, and the environment.
+Traditional entrepreneurship emphasizes maximizing profit by selling goods and services to satisfy consumer needs, ultimately aiming to build successful for-profit businesses.

-On the other hand, social entrepreneurs aim to positively impact and benefit society and the environment.
+On the other hand, social entrepreneurs aim to impact and benefit society and the environment positively.
 Maximizing profits is not their orientation.
 They may make a profit, but they reinvest it into society, for example, by increasing the reach and impact of their socio-environmental programs.
 Some use it to build vital facilities such as health and education.
-And, others take profit but by giving fair compensation to society.
+Others take profit but give fair compensation to society.

 How social entrepreneurs impact society can vary widely.
 Each has a different business model.
 For example, some aim to improve access to finance for disadvantaged communities as provided by microfinance institutions.
 Others may encourage people’s entrepreneurship, aiming to generate enough income to sustain their lives.